leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- create table_information view
 - add table descriptions using comments, show in table_information
-- rename informational tables and views to be more consistent
+- create table_information view, document
 - enforce group level table access and implement grant and revoke
 - add tests for audit log table - access rules, content